The day arrived to see either how much time I had wasted, or to see how much more time I would be wasting.

 We made a tour of the bay and stopped in front of Sweetie's future home in Tambobo for sopas (bread) and drinks, and then cruised over to The KooKoo's Nest resort outside the bay.

 After we made it back to Palinpinon and dropped everyone off, Nicky and I took Sweetie for a high-speed run around the bay.
 The 15HP engine was easily able to get the boat up on a plane with just the two of us, and the trim tab.
 Even though the trim tab was way too small it was able to control the bow just fine, however, it didn't make it into the final version of the boat.
+Too many moving parts.
+On a boat things are either rusted or busted.
+The more moving parts there are the more things there are in the busted column.

 DIRECT LINKS TO PAGES: